 Mental health issues are more deadly than covid

-Note that deadly governments and suicide disproportionally kill young healthy people.
+Note that deadly governments and suicide disproportionately kill young healthy people.
 Covid mainly impacts old sick people.

 Another interesting point is that covid is spread throughout the world whilst totalitarian regimes are limited in geographical location.
 We can easily see that tyrannical governments have caused far greater deaths than the world total covid deaths, but when assessed within a particular location, governments are monumentally more deadly than covid.
-For example, in Germany, the government killed about 7.4 million people over a few years through WW2 whilst covid has killed about 95,000 people.
+For example, in Germany, the government killed about 10% of the population over a few years through WW2, whereas covid has killed a bit over 0.1% of the population.
 That’s nearly two orders of magnitude difference.
 And many of the deaths in WW2 were healthy young men, woman and children.
 Covid mainly targets the old and sick.
 Imagine if we compared healthy life-years lost, the difference would probably grow by another factor of 10!